davidbarsam/gravitron/README.md

 # README #

-**Gravitron** is a game for Android, and iOS soon.
+**Gravitron** is a clone of the minigame *Super Gravitron* from the game *VVVVVV*.
 The main objective is to survive as long as possible by dodging oncoming debris and objects.

+This is a student project I made to practice the entire process of making a game, from preparation to release.
+Almost everything was self-made, except for the music.

 ### What is this repository for? ###

 * Gravitron code respository
-* 0.2.3
 * [Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### How do I get set up? ###

-* Summary of set up
-* Unity 2017.1 p4
+* Use Unity 2017.3.0f3.
-* Android SDK, an Android device to test/deploy
+* The game was built for Android, but should be able to run on iOS.
 * Save all scenes, build for Android using default compression.
 Make sure to sign the package properly.

 ### Contribution guidelines ###